 Articles for the Public Goods & Governance must be written in English.
-Manuscripts’ length for contributions could indicatively be 10.000 to 12.000 characters with spaces, footnotes and reference list.
+Manuscripts’ length for contributions could indicatively be 10.000 to 15.000 characters (exceptionally max.
+20.000 character) with spaces, footnotes and reference list.

-Acceptance of articles will be communicated after a review of the submitted abstracts.
+Acceptance of articles will be communicated after a review of the submitted manuscripts.

-© 2018 MTA-DE Public Service Research Group and the Authors.
+© 2019 MTA-DE Public Service Research Group and the Authors.
 All rights reserved.
-Unless otherwise agreed, no part of the content may be published, distributed or transmitted in any form or by any means without the prior permission in writing from the copyright holder.
+Unless otherwise agreed, no part of the content may be published, distributed or transmitted in any form or by any means without the prior written permission from the copyright holder.
 This restriction does not apply to reproducing normal quotations with proper reference and citation details.
-When citing an article, please use the citation form provided by the Author Guidelines.
+When citing an article, please use the citation form provided by the Referencing Guide below.

-Citation system: Citations in the text should follow the so called in-text citation system (also known as author-date system), that is minimal source information (author's last name, date of publication and page(s) indicating the relevant part of the cited text if necessary) inserted directly into the text itself, surrounded by parentheses (the rest of the source information should be detailed in a list of references at the end of the paper).
+1. Citation system: Citations (i. e. referencing sources used for your paper) in the text should follow the so called in-text citation system (also known as author-date system), that is minimal source information (author's last name, date of publication and page(s) indicating the relevant part of the cited text if necessary) inserted directly into the text itself, surrounded by parentheses (the rest of the source information should be detailed in a list of references at the end of the paper, see below).

 Boswell, C. (2008).
 The Political Functions of Expert Knowledge: Knowledge and Legitimation in European Union Immigration Policy.
 Journal of European Public Policy 15(4): 471–488.